keesvandieren/samples/README.md

 ### Examples of use cases with MobiVM

  * **[Answer Me](AnswerMe)**
-   Sample of using MobiVM to genreate a framework for use in a native obj-c/swift app.
+   Sample of using MobiVM to generate a framework for use in a native obj-c/swift app.

 ## Importing